This article was updated on September 19th, 2023

 - Surgical Removal: Alternatively, your dog’s doctor may recommend proceeding to surgical removal.
 This allows for removal of the mass as soon as possible, and after removal, the mass will be sent to the lab for a diagnosis.
 This plan of action can remove the need for multiple visits, procedures, and charges from the veterinary pathologist.

-There are numerous causes of sebaceous cysts in dogs.
+There are numerous causes.
 Sometimes the exact cause of these cysts is not determined; however, the end result is a blocking of the duct of the gland, resulting in the cyst.

-Common issues leading to the formation of sebaceous cysts include:
+Common issues leading to the formation of these cysts include:

 1- Dog’s genetics: sebaceous cysts are seen more often in dogs with a previous history of sebaceous cysts.